colmdoyle/colmdoyle.github.io/content/posts/2021-04-21---spring-loaded-scorecard.md

 ![Apple marketing image for Spring Loaded event](/media/spring-loaded.jpg)

-[Last week](/posts/predictions-apple-spring-loaded), I put out a few guesses on what Apple would announce at their "[Spring Loaded](https://www.youtube.com/watch?v=JdBYVNuky1M)".
-Now that the event is done, I thought it was only fair to keep myself honest on how I did.
+[Last week](/posts/predictions-apple-spring-loaded), I put out a few guesses on what Apple would announce at their "[Spring Loaded](https://www.youtube.com/watch?v=JdBYVNuky1M)" event.
+Now that it's done, I thought it was only fair to keep myself honest on how I did.
 And reader, the scores aren't pretty.

 ## App Tracking Transparency Update 👎